Kalimullah49/Image-Captioning-using-ViT-GPT-2/README.md

-# Image & Video Caption Generator using HuggingFace
+# Image Captioning using ViT + GPT-2

 This project demonstrates how to generate captions for images and videos using a Vision Transformer (ViT) and GPT-2 model from HuggingFace.
 It provides an interactive Gradio user interface for easy image and video captioning.